ergo-services/ergo/docs/advanced/observer.md

 The relations tab reveals the process's connections: aliases it has registered, meta processes it owns, events it has created, and its links and monitors grouped by type.
 This is valuable when you need to understand the supervision tree or figure out which processes will be affected if this one terminates.

+The inspect tab shows the output of the process's `HandleInspect` callback as key-value pairs.
+If your actor implements this method, it can expose internal state: queue lengths, cache sizes, connection counts, or any application-specific metrics.
+Auto-refresh polls the process once per second.

+### Managing a Process

 The config tab lets you change settings that take effect immediately.
 You can raise the log level to get more verbose output from a specific process, enable compression for network messages, change the tracing sampler for targeted diagnostics, or adjust message priority and delivery guarantees.
 The environment variables section is available if the node has `ExposeEnvInfo` enabled in its security settings.

-The inspect tab shows the output of the process's `HandleInspect` callback as key-value pairs.
-If your actor implements this method, it can expose internal state: queue lengths, cache sizes, connection counts, or any application-specific metrics.
-Auto-refresh polls the process once per second.

 Three action buttons let you interact with the process.
 Send Message opens a dialog with a text field; the message is sent as a string value to the process.
 Send Exit sends an exit signal with a configurable reason.
 Kill forcefully terminates the process.
 These actions are disabled for system processes.